- Industry Solutions

 Fire panels, relays, sensors and paging systems can all be integrated to generate messages for dispatch to cordless handsets, pagers, display boards or audible alarms.
 Text messages can be sent to individuals or groups of cordless handsets.

 Many manufacturing and logistics workers are required to work in environments where their personal safety is at risk.
 Cordless handsets with duress functionality ensure that the alarm is raised if urgent assistance is required.

 With features such as alarm button, rip cord, man down and location identification, duress handsets deliver peace of mind to users and also enables employers to meet their OH&S obligations..

 With warehouses, factories and outdoor areas difficult to wire, manufacturing has long been a user of wireless LAN technology.
 But all too often, wireless systems pose their own problems thanks to metal obstacles and electromagnetic interference that make industrial sites a harsh radio environment.
 The microcell architecture used by traditional wireless LANs exacerbates the problem, with complex channel planning needed to deal with the network's own interference as well as that from external sources.
-Meru is different.
+Fortinet is different.

-From the beginning, Meru designed its network for the All-Wireless Enterprise: an organisation that never needs to depend on wires for connectivity.
+From the beginning, Fortinet designed its network for the All-Wireless Enterprise: an organisation that never needs to depend on wires for connectivity.
 For a manufacturing, supply chain or distribution organisation, this can be a game-changer in terms of business agility and operational efficiency.

 One of the biggest challenges facing large scale sites such as factories and warehouses is the ability to communicate with workers who are somewhere on site.
 Standalone traditional PBXs deliver limited functionality, may not support mobility around the site, require dedicated wiring and are generally not integrated with other key manufacturing applications.